Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-01-05-class-overview.md

 This course will _mostly_ run as weekly modules.

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
-Your homework will always be due by 11:59 PM on the due date.
-However, please don't wait until 11:59 PM to submit your homework.
-(This is a recipe for late work and stress)
+Your homework will always be due by 11:59 PM on the {{ site.data.course.module-week-day }} of the next week.
+Please don't wait until 11:59 PM to submit your homework.
+Everyone tries and the Moodle might be on hiatus and then sad things can happen.

-{% comment %}
-Semester specific information
-{% endcomment %}

-For this semester, we are planning on running weekly content **Friday to Friday**. (_This is subject to change if necessary as the semester progresses_)

-So, for example, a week 2's content will open this Friday morning, 1/15.
-You will then have until next Friday, 1/22 @ 11:59pm to submit your homework for the week.

-We are currently planning on scheduling zoom-class sessions (optional) on Thursdays.
-This will allow you to work through the content on your own, then come with last minute questions and problems the day before your homework is due.
+For example, Week 2's Module runs from {{ site.data.course.module-week-day }} to {{ site.data.course.module-week-day }}, {{ site.data.dates[2][0] }}.
+Therefore, you have through next {{ site.data.course.module-week-day }}, {{ site.data.dates[2][1] }} to complete the module and submit your homework.
+Week 3 will likewise open {{ site.data.course.module-week-day }} and run {{ site.data.dates[3][0] }}